 In 2024, USD 505 billion of Mexico’s total exports of USD 617 billion, a share of 82%, went to the U.S. Of Mexico’s total 2024 imports of USD 625 billion, a share of USD 334 billion, or 40%, came from the U.S.

-Mexico has capitalised on its favourable geographic location, integrating with the U.S. and Canada via the North American Free Trade Agreement (NAFTA) from 1994, which eliminated most tariffs between member countries.
-This was superseded by the United States-Mexico-Canada Agreement (USMCA) in 2020.
+Mexico has capitalised on its favourable geographic location, integrating with the U.S. and Canada via the North American Free Trade Agreement (NAFTA), which was implemented in 1994 and eliminated most tariffs between member countries.
+NAFTA was superseded by the United States-Mexico-Canada Agreement (USMCA) in 2020.

 Mexico is one of the most trade-friendly countries in the world.
 As of December 2024, it is party to the most free trade agreements (FTAs) of any country, i.e., 13 FTAs involving at least 50 partner countries.
 All these agreements make Mexico a highly favourable and cost-effective country for market access, manufacturing and supply chains.

 Mexico also benefited from recent global trends.
-Ongoing and escalating U.S.-China tensions, COVID-19 disruptions and geopolitical instability caused companies to rethink global supply chains.
-Mexico emerged as the leading nearshoring destination thanks to its young, cost-effective workforce, proximity to the U.S. and trade-friendly policies.
+Ongoing and escalating U.S.-China tensions, COVID-19 disruptions and geopolitical instability caused companies to rethink their global supply chains.
+Mexico emerged as the leading nearshoring destination, thanks to its young, cost-effective workforce, proximity to the U.S. and trade-friendly policies.

 Manufacturing Hub

-Unsurprisingly, Foreign Direct Investment (FDI) has flowed into Mexico, reaching USD 37 billion in 2024, of which USD 20 billion (54%) went into the manufacturing sector.
-The 2024 total was the highest on record apart from 2013, when one single transaction—Anheuser-Busch InBev’s USD 20 billion purchase of Grupo Modelo, Mexico’s largest beer producer—caused a temporary spike.
+Foreign Direct Investment (FDI) has flowed into Mexico, reaching USD 37 billion in 2024, of which USD 20 billion (54%) was allocated to the manufacturing sector.
+The 2024 total was the highest on record apart from 2013, when a single transaction—Anheuser-Busch InBev’s USD 20 billion purchase of Grupo Modelo, Mexico’s largest beer producer—caused a temporary spike.

 FDI has flowed particularly into Mexico’s budding regional manufacturing clusters for the automotive (e.g., cars, trucks, engines), electronics (e.g., TVs, computers, phones) and aerospace (e.g., aircraft parts, turbines) sectors.